oracle/python-oracledb/doc/src/api_manual/pipeline.rst

 .. method:: Pipeline.add_fetchmany(statement, parameters=None, num_rows=None, rowfactory=None)

     Adds an operation that executes a query and returns up to the specified number of rows from the result set.
+The created :ref:`PipelineOp object <pipelineopobjs>` is also returned from this function. :ref:`pipelineopattrs` can be used to examine the operation, if needed.

-When the Pipeline is executed, the :ref:`PipelineOpResult object <pipelineopresultobjs>` that is returned for this operation will have the :attr:`~PipelineOpResult.rows` attribute populated with the list of rows returned by the query.
+    When the Pipeline is executed, the
+    :ref:`PipelineOpResult object <pipelineopresultobjs>` that is returned for this operation will have the :attr:`~PipelineOpResult.rows` attribute populated with the list of rows returned by the query.